Germinal matrix hemorrhage

 Prognosis depends on the extent of hemorrhage and presence of hydrocephalus (see germinal matrix hemorrhage grading).
 Grade I and II hemorrhages have a good prognosis, whereas grades III and IV have a poor prognosis, with a 90% mortality for grade IV bleeds 1.

 In grade IV bleeds significant areas of cerebral tissue may be lost, forming porencephalic cysts.

 - cyst formation

-Differential considerations on antenatal ultrasound includes:
+Differential considerations on antenatal ultrasound include:

 - early periventricular leukomalacia: when echogenicity is increased, common in preterm

-- hypoxic ischemic brain injury: involves subcortical cerebral or basal ganglia injury; common in term babies
+- hypoxic-ischemic brain injury: involves subcortical cerebral or basal ganglia injury; common in term babies

 - TORCH CNS infection: commonly seen with periventricular calcifications

 - 1. Castillo M. Neuroradiology companion, methods, guidelines, and imaging fundamentals.
 Lippincott Williams & Wilkins.
 (2006) ISBN:0781779499.
 Read it at Google Books - Find it at Amazon